October 31 is World Cities Day, promoting better cities and better lives.

 London Bridge is the capital’s oldest railway station but a £1bn transformation brought it into the 21st century:

-A five-year redevelopment completed last year to help meet the infrastructure demands of the future.
+A five-year redevelopment completed in 2018 helped meet the infrastructure demands of the future.
 Improvements included new entrances on Tooley Street and St Thomas Street, a huge new concourse unifying the station for the first time and step free access to every platform, thanks to new lifts and escalators.

 We also reconfigured the track layout and created new platforms created to accommodate Thameslink trains.